radum/webapp-boilerplate/docs/getting-started.md

 .
-├── /build/                     # The folder for compiled output ├── /docs/                      # Documentation files for the project ├── /node_modules/              # 3rd-party libraries and utilities
-├── /src/                       # The source code of the application │   ├── /client/                # All JS files will be here
+├── /build/                     # The folder for compiled output ├── /docs/                      # Documentation files for the project ├── /extra/                     # Extra resources like nginx config file and so on ├── /node_modules/              # 3rd-party libraries and utilities ├── /src/                       # The source code of the application │   ├── /client/                # All JS files will be here